The Restoration of All Things

 Jesus was the product of a heavenly Father and an earthly mother.
 Before His incarnation, he had authority in heaven.
 He was born of a woman as the Son of man in order to receive authority in the earthly, physical realm as well.
 When His work was completed, He could say in Matt.
 28:18,"All authority has been given to Me in heaven and on earth."

 The goal of resurrection and transformation into His Image is to become like Jesus.
 We too have a heavenly Father and an earthly mother.
 Jesus is our Pattern Son, and we follow in His footsteps.
-As men are raised from the dead in the three resurrections, they will be given authority in both the heavenly (spiritual) dimension and the earthly (physical) dimension.
+As men are raised from the dead or transfigured without dying, they will be given authority in both the heavenly (spiritual) dimension and the earthly (physical) dimension.
 Both are important in the plan of God, at least until such time as the Restoration of All Things is completed.

 The Nations in the Final Age